The 20 Best Pityriasis Lichenoides Doctors Near Me in District of Columbia, US

 English

-Todd Perkins is a Dermatologist in Washington, Washington, D.c..
+Todd Perkins is a Dermatologist practicing medicine in Washington, Washington, D.c..
 Dr. Perkins is rated as an Experienced provider by MediFind in the treatment of Pityriasis Lichenoides.
-His top areas of expertise are Neurocutaneous Melanosis, Giant Congenital Melanocytic Nevus, Familial Atypical Multiple Mole Melanoma Syndrome, and Giant Congenital Nevus.
+He is also highly rated in 31 other conditions, according to our data.
+His clinical expertise encompasses Neurocutaneous Melanosis, Giant Congenital Melanocytic Nevus, Giant Congenital Nevus, and Familial Atypical Multiple Mole Melanoma Syndrome.

 What is the definition of Pityriasis Lichenoides?